Product Spaces

 We can always transform product spaces directly with monolithic maps that ignore any component structure.
 These functions map an entire input product set to an arbitrary output set, \begin{alignat*}{6} f :\; & \times_{i = 1}^{I} X_{i} & &\rightarrow& \; & Y & \\ & (x_{1}, \ldots, x_{i}, \ldots, x_{I}) & &\mapsto& & y = f(x_{1}, \ldots, x_{i}, \ldots, x_{I}) &. \end{alignat*}

-For example algebraic operations can be interpreted as functions from the input replicated product set X \times X to the output set X, \begin{alignat*}{6} f :\; & X \times X & &\rightarrow& \; & X & \\ & (x_{1}, x_{2}) & &\mapsto& & x = f(x_{1}, x_{2}) &. \end{alignat*} Similarly metrics can be interpreted as functions from that same input product set to an output positive real line, \begin{alignat*}{6} d :\; & X \times X & &\rightarrow& \; & \mathbb{R}^{+} & \\ & (x_{1}, x_{2}) & &\mapsto& & d(x_{1}, x_{2}) &. \end{alignat*}
+For example, algebraic operations can be interpreted as functions from the input replicated product set X \times X to the output set X, \begin{alignat*}{6} f :\; & X \times X & &\rightarrow& \; & X & \\ & (x_{1}, x_{2}) & &\mapsto& & x = f(x_{1}, x_{2}) &. \end{alignat*} Metrics can also be interpreted as functions from that same input product set, \begin{alignat*}{6} d :\; & X \times X & &\rightarrow& \; & [0, \infty] & \\ & (x_{1}, x_{2}) & &\mapsto& & d(x_{1}, x_{2}) &. \end{alignat*}

 5.1 Component Transformations

-Transformations between two product spaces exhibit a useful fragmentation.
-Any function between two product sets \begin{alignat*}{6} f :\; & \times_{i = 1}^{I} X_{i} & &\rightarrow& \; & \times_{j = 1}^{J} Y_{j} & \\ & (x_{1}, \ldots, x_{i}, \ldots, x_{I}) & &\mapsto& & (y_{1}, \ldots, y_{j}, \ldots, y_{J}) = f(x_{1}, \ldots, x_{i}, \ldots, x_{I}) & \end{alignat*} is equivalent to J functions that map the input product set into each of the individual output component sets, \begin{alignat*}{6} f_{j} :\; & \times_{i = 1}^{I} X_{i} & &\rightarrow& \; & Y_{j} & \\ & (x_{1}, \ldots, x_{i}, \ldots, x_{I}) & &\mapsto& & y_{j} = f_{j}(x_{1}, \ldots, x_{i}, \ldots, x_{I}) &. \end{alignat*} Pushforward and pullback maps for the complete function can be derived from these component functions.
+Transformations between two product spaces can also be decomposed into simpler transformations.
+Any function between two product sets \begin{alignat*}{6} f :\; & \times_{i = 1}^{I} X_{i} & &\rightarrow& \; & \times_{j = 1}^{J} Y_{j} & \\ & (x_{1}, \ldots, x_{i}, \ldots, x_{I}) & &\mapsto& & (y_{1}, \ldots, y_{j}, \ldots, y_{J}) = f(x_{1}, \ldots, x_{i}, \ldots, x_{I}) & \end{alignat*} is equivalent to J functions that map the input product set into each of the individual output component sets, \begin{alignat*}{6} f_{j} :\; & \times_{i = 1}^{I} X_{i} & &\rightarrow& \; & Y_{j} & \\ & (x_{1}, \ldots, x_{i}, \ldots, x_{I}) & &\mapsto& & y_{j} = f_{j}(x_{1}, \ldots, x_{i}, \ldots, x_{I}) &. \end{alignat*} Pushforward and pullback maps for the complete function can then be derived from these component functions.

-In general these component functions mix the input components together to inform the behavior in each output component set.
+In general, these component functions mix the input components together to inform the behavior in each output component set.
 Some functions, however, limit each of the input component sets to informing only a single output component set.
-Specifically if the input product set and output product set are built up from the same number of component sets I then some functions will map only one input component into each of the output components at a time, \begin{alignat*}{6} f_{i} :\; & X_{i} & &\rightarrow& \; & Y_{i} & \\ & x_{i} & &\mapsto& & y_{i} = f_{i}(x_{i}) &. \end{alignat*} These component-preserving functions transform each component independently of the others.
+Specifically, if the input product set and output product set are built up from the same number of component sets I, then some functions will map only one input component into each of the output components at a time, \begin{alignat*}{6} f_{i} :\; & X_{i} & &\rightarrow& \; & Y_{i} & \\ & x_{i} & &\mapsto& & y_{i} = f_{i}(x_{i}) &. \end{alignat*} These component-preserving functions transform each component independently of the others.

 One nice feature of component-preserving transformations is that they preserve the orientation of grids defined from any component metric structure.
-For example the function \begin{alignat*}{6} f :\; & \mathbb{R}^{2} & &\rightarrow& \; & \mathbb{R}^{2} & \\ & (x_{1}, x_{2}) & &\mapsto& & (y_{1}, y_{2}) = (x_{1}^{\frac{3}{2}}, x_{2}^{\frac{3}{2}}) & \end{alignat*} transforms x_{1} into y_{1} independently of the behavior of x_{2} and similarly transforms x_{2} into y_{2} independently of the behavior of x_{1}.
-While neither of these component transformations are isometries the rectangular structure of any metric-informed grid will be preserved (Figure 11 (a)).
+For instance, the function \begin{alignat*}{6} f :\; & \mathbb{R}^{2} & &\rightarrow& \; & \mathbb{R}^{2} & \\ & (x_{1}, x_{2}) & &\mapsto& & (y_{1}, y_{2}) = (x_{1}^{\frac{3}{2}}, x_{2}^{\frac{3}{2}}) & \end{alignat*} transforms x_{1} into y_{1} independently of the behavior of x_{2}, and transforms x_{2} into y_{2} independently of the behavior of x_{1}.
+While neither of these component transformations are isometries, the rectangular structure of the metric-informed grid is preserved (Figure 11 (a)).

-On the other hand the function \begin{alignat*}{6} f :\; & \mathbb{R}^{2} & &\rightarrow& \; & \mathbb{R}^{2} & \\ & (x_{1}, x_{2}) & &\mapsto& & (y_{1}, y_{2} = (x_{1} + x_{2}, x_{1} - x_{2}) & \end{alignat*} mixes the input components x_{1} and x_{2} together, skewing the product structure in the process.
-Consequently grids built up from the component metric structures on the input and output spaces will appear warped relative to each other (Figure 11 (b)).
+On the other hand, the function \begin{alignat*}{6} f :\; & \mathbb{R}^{2} & &\rightarrow& \; & \mathbb{R}^{2} & \\ & (x_{1}, x_{2}) & &\mapsto& & (y_{1}, y_{2} = (x_{1} + x_{2}, x_{1} - x_{2}) & \end{alignat*} mixes the input components x_{1} and x_{2} together, skewing the product structure in the process.
+Consequently, grids built up from the component metric structures on the input and output spaces will appear warped relative to each other (Figure 11 (b)).

 (a)